 From time to time, somebody would ask me to make a website for them.
 I normally would use WordPress to make one for them especially since I have become more familiar with it over the years and I deal mostly with WordPress websites on a daily basis.
 This personal blog site was made using WordPress.
 I originally created this site using Joomla! but moved it to WordPress after a number of years.

-Currently, I am maintaining several WordPress websites and two of those are for non-profit organizations.
-I do not earn anything from those two non-profit sites.
-Up to now, I continue to believe the internet is a good avenue to share the gospel throughout the whole world.
+Since about 1995 and up to now, I continue to believe that the internet is a good avenue to share the good news of Jesus Christ throughout the whole world.
 Internet evangelism — it seems to me — will always be my passion for the Lord.
 Or rather, it is the passion of my heart that God has given to me.
 So I get involved and participate right there — where the Lord has placed me.
+So, I keep on blogging as time permits and as the Lord leads me.